NYU-CSO/recitation/r1/README.md

 separate tools for each of these development steps.

 ## Editor
 You *have to* learn to use one editor, `vim` or `emacs`.
-I introduce `vim` here because that's the editor I use.  `vim` is a text-editor; all the stuff you want to do can be typically accomplished without using the mouse.
-(That is much faster than having to click around)
+We introduce `vim` here because that's the editor we use.  `vim` is a text-editor; all the stuff you want to do can be typically accomplished without using the mouse (that is much faster than having to click around).

+Here is a tutorial on vim https://wiki.gentoo.org/wiki/Vim/Guide, and one on emacs http://www.gnu.org/software/emacs/tour/.
+You can also search for other tutorials.

 `vim` has two main modes:
 * insert mode (whatever you type end up in the file buffer you are editing)